brunch/brunch-guide/content/en/chapter11-plugins.md

 [master (root-commit) 8dfa8d9] Initial commit
 ```

-(You'll get a different SHA, of course.)
+(You’ll get a different SHA, of course.)

-OK, we're all set to try this out.
-Here's a simple test scenario: open `app/application.js` (from this same tree) in your editor, and add a comment alone the lines of `// Version: !GIT-SHA!` in a couple spots.
+OK, we’re all set to try this out.
+Here’s a simple test scenario: open `app/application.js` (from this same tree) in your editor, and add a comment along the lines of `// Version: !GIT-SHA!` in a couple spots.
 Save.
 Run the build.
 Then check the contents of `public/app.js`: the SHA replaced the marker.
 You can also try it as the watcher is running: this works too! ᕙ(⇀‸↼‶)ᕗ

 ----